ikerlan-digital/hackathon/cloud/README.md

 ## Store sensor data in a Time Series Database

  * Install a time series database such as [InfluxDB](https://portal.influxdata.com/downloads/)
- * Develop a program that stores data received on the broker on the Time Series database:
+ * Develop a program that 1) reads from MQTT broker the data coming from the edge node and 2) stores it into the Time Series database:
     * You can use whatever you want (python script / Java program, etc) to develop a small program.
     * Another option is to use [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) with its MQTT consumer [plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/mqtt_consumer)